maximemulder/clam/README.md

 # Example

-A Clam program is a sequence of type and expression definitions, declared respectively with the keywords `type` and `def`.
+A Clam program is a sequence of type and term definitions, declared respectively with the keywords `type` and `def`.
 The order of these definitions is unimportant.

-When a program is executed, the `main` expression definition is evaluated.
+When a program is executed, the `main` term definition is evaluated.

-Printing is done through the (impure) `print` function, which can be chained with other expressions using a semicolon.
+Printing is done through the (impure) `print` function, which can be chained with other terms using a semicolon.

 ```
 def fibonacci: (Int) -> Int = (n) ->